Jim Holvay: Early life

-While in college, Jim wrote and produced various local artists, most notably, Ral Donner and Dee Clark.
-Then Jim was offered a gig as the guitarist for the Dick Clark Caravan of Stars.
+While in college, Holvay wrote and produced various local artists, most notably, Ral Donner and Dee Clark.
+Then Holvay was offered a gig as the guitarist for the Dick Clark Caravan of Stars.

 Caravan of Stars

 Holvay worked as a permanent guitarist on the Dick Clark Caravan of Stars tour, criss-crossed the US and Canada in Greyhound buses and backed-up artists.
 The Caravan Of Stars was a road show featuring some of the most popular stars and musical groups produced and presented by Dick Clark.
-While on the Caravan Of Stars bus, Jim and Brian Hyland wrote songs together.
-Later, Jim enrolled back in junior college.
+While on the Caravan Of Stars bus, Holvay and Brian Hyland wrote songs together.
+Later, Holvay enrolled back in junior college.